-Information for Prospective Students#
+Information for Prospective Research Students#

-I receive many inquiries from students who are interested in joining my research group and/or seeking MS or PhD admission.
-To help set expectations and reduce confusion, this page explains how admissions and funding work at Loyola University Chicago and what I look for in prospective members of the Software and Systems Laboratory (SSL), which I direct.
+To help set expectations and reduce confusion, this page explains how admissions and funding work at Loyola University Chicago and what I seek in prospective members of the Software and Systems Laboratory (SSL), which I direct.

 1. Submit a complete application to Loyola University Chicago at https://gpem.luc.edu/.
 I am unable to meet with students who have not yet applied through the university’s official process.